How monetary policy affects inflation

 Interest rate channel

-How does a change in the policy rate affect inflation?
-Let us take as an example below that inflation is too high and that the Riksbank therefore raises the policy rate.
-This at first affects the short-term interest rate that the central bank is trying to control.
+The policy rate at first affects the short-term interest rate that the central bank is trying to control.
 In the Riksbank’s case, this is the overnight rate, which is the interest rate paid by banks when they borrow from each other from one day to the next.
 Market rates with longer maturities are affected by expectations of what short interest rates will be going forward.
-This means that an increase in the overnight rate spreads and pushes up other interest rates in the economy, such as the banks’ and mortgage institutions’ interest rates.
+As a result, a reduction in the overnight interest rate spreads and pushes down other interest rates in the economy, such as the banks’ and mortgage institutions’ interest rates.

 Exchange rate channel